nopeless/dead-easy-json/README.md

 ## How `writeInterval` works

-The changes are queued for the next `writeInterval` ms and then the callback is called
+The changes are queued for the next `writeInterval` ms and then the callback is called.
+This change listener does not check whether the properties are actually the same e.g) setting `a.b = 3` and then setting it to `a.b = 3`.
+Even though they are two same values, the file will still be written

 ## Specifications